sambanova/ai-starter-kit/benchmarking/README.md

   - Number of requests: 60
   - Number of concurrent workers: 60

-We can see from the Gantt chart that the way they're batched and processed is 1-16-16-16-8-1-1-1 requests, because there are 60 workers sending all requests in parallel.
+We can see from the Gantt chart that the way they're being batched and processed is 1-16-16-16-8-1-1-1 requests, because there are 60 workers sending all requests in parallel.
 This setup took ~ 3 mins.

 ![sequential_requests](./imgs/gantt_chart_batched_calls_60_workers.png)